- Approach on Breast Reconstruction

 Surgical Risks and Complications

 Most women who undergo breast cancer surgery are candidates for reconstruction.
 There are, however, risks associated with breast reconstruction.
-During your consultations, Dr. Zemmel will discuss all the risks and benefits of the procedures.
+During your consultations, your surgeon will discuss all the risks and benefits of the procedures.

-The procedures recommended by Dr. Zemmel are relatively safe and low risk.
-He will discuss the risks, benefits, and alternatives to each procedure at length during your preoperative consultations.
-His primary goal is to provide you with a safe, reliable procedure while minimizing your risks.
-There are certain aspects of your healing that he will have no control over.
+The procedures recommended by our surgeons are relatively safe and low risk.
+They will discuss the risks, benefits, and alternatives to each procedure at length during your preoperative consultations.
+Their primary goal is to provide you with a safe, reliable procedure while minimizing your risks.
+There are certain aspects of your healing that they will have no control over.
 The predictability of healing will depend on your skin, underlying muscle and bony structure, genetic influences, and lifestyle factors such as diet, exercise, and smoking.
 Remember: you will be a work in progress for 6 months to one year.
 Your final result will take time to evolve and mature.
 Slight irregularities and undercorrection or small scars may result.
 Minor revisions after surgery are preferable to excessive operation and over-operation at the initial procedure.

 Plastic Surgery is a combination of art and science, and it is not an exact science.
 Some of the factors involved in the outcome (such as your specific healing characteristics) are not within your surgeon’s control, and therefore, it is not possible to guarantee a result.
-Dr. Zemmel guarantees his credentials, best effort, honest education, training, and compassionate care individualized to your needs.
-He is invested in your care and your outcomes; he will treat you like family.
+Dr. Zemmel and Dr. Reddy guarantee their credentials, best effort, honest education, training, and compassionate care individualized to your needs.
+They are invested in your care and your outcomes; they will treat you like family.

 “The doctors deeply care.
 Women know how important that is.”